sunkcosts/floodmap/README.md

 # floodmap
-A CLI tool for generating flood map images and videos of different areas.
+A CLI tool for generating flood map images and videos of different geographic areas given established or novel climate change scenarios.